Skip to main content

 Orange Accident Statistics

 Orange's historic circle creates unique traffic patterns.
 Hospital district traffic contributes to accident rates.
-Use this page to understand local crash volume, dangerous corridors, and when the data should lead to legal next steps.
+Use this Orange car accident statistics page to understand local crash volume, dangerous corridors, source notes, and when the data should lead to legal next steps.

 Why people trust this step